aimeos/upscheme/README.md

 ### Adding columns

-The column schema object you get by calling `$table->col( '<name>', '<type>' )` in your migration task gives you access to all column properties.
+The column schema object you get by calling [`col()`](#tablecol) in your migration task gives you access to all column properties.
 There are also shortcuts available for column types supported by all databases.
 Each column can be changed by one or more modifier methods and you can also add indexes to single columns, e.g.:

 ```php
 $this->db()->table( 'test', function( $table ) {